Austin-ag/my-tutorial/README.md

 ## Step 1
-Begin the project by setting a background color on the screen!
+Begin the project by setting a background color on the screen!!

 - :tree: Open ``||scene:Scene||`` then drag the ``||scene:set background color||`` block into the ``||loops:on start||`` container already in the editor.